flonadb/flonadb/README.md

 mask.marketing.person.ssn.mode=indices
 mask.marketing.person.ssn.indices=0,1,2,4,5
 ```
-In the above example, we have used the `mask.columns` property to configured 3 column whose values should be masked, the
+In the above example, we have used the `mask.columns` property to configured 3 columns whose values should be masked,
-value is a comma separated list of full column names i.e. including owning table, schema and/or catalog, note that
+the value is a comma separated list of full column names i.e. including owning table, schema and/or catalog, note that
 schema and catalog are implemented differently by different database vendors so be sure that you define them based on
-the target database system, a period is used to separate the components of full column name i.e. column, table, schema
+the target database system, a period is used to separate the components of a full column name i.e. column, table, schema
 and catalog name.
 The first definition is for the `name` column in the `location` table in the `sales` schema in the
 `prod` catalog, the second definition is for the `birthdate` column in the `person` table in the `sales` schema or
 catalog, and the third definition is for the `ssn` column in the `person` table in the `marketing` schema or catalog.

 Please pay attention to the naming of the other set of properties, they are used to configure the masking rules for each
-column, each of them is prefixed with `mask`. and the same full column name as that used in the `mask.columns` property
+column, each of them is prefixed with `mask`, and the same full column name as that used in the `mask.columns` property
 value.

 With the above mask configuration when your application executes a query that returns a result set containing values